haryati75/tgc12-p3-gtgfoods/README.md

 ![Framework Architecture](./gtg-framework.png)

 The development strives to align to the above framework during coding.
 However, due to the limited duration for the project, more refactoring and design patterns could have been implemented into the codes.

+Backend documentation can be found at Github repo: https://github.com/haryati75/TGC12-P3-GreatToGoFoods-BE

 ## Dependencies:
 ```